 \section{Applications to specific games}

 A number of specific partizan games have been successfully solved using the theory of restricted mis\`ere play.
-These solutions usually consider equivalence modulo the universe of all positions of the specific game in question, and take advantage of results for broader superset universes (for example, dicots).
+These solutions consider equivalence modulo the universe of all positions that occur under the specific game rule set, and take advantage of results for broader superset universes.

 Penny Nim is a partizan variant of Nim played with stacks of coins.
 In each stack, coins are all heads up or all tails up, and the entire stack may be lying sideways.
 On her turn, Left chooses a stack with tails-up or sideways orientation, removes any number of coins from it, and turn it heads up.
 Right plays similarly on heads-up or sideways coins stacks, but leaves them tails-up.
 Notice that any position of this game is alternating, and the potential for sideways stacks means that not all components are initially ends.
-The game is solved in \cite{Milley2013}, using the analysis of the alternating universe $\mathcal{A}$, where most `single-stack' positions are invertible.
-The solution involves first simplifying single stacks of coins, modulo $\mathcal{A}$, and then determining outcomes for sums of these simplified positions.
+The game is solved in \cite{Milley2013}, using the analysis of the alternating universe $\mathcal{A}$, in which most `single-stack' positions are invertible.
+The solution involves first simplifying single stacks of coins, modulo $\mathcal{A}$, and then determining outcomes of sums of these finitely-many simplified positions.

 Partizan Kayles is a variant of Kayles, played on a row of pins, where Left can knock down a single pin and Right can knock down exactly two adjacent pins.
 Notice that any position of this game is dead-ending.
 The game is solved in~\cite{Milley2015}.
-The key is to see that Left should always take an isolated single pin when she can; this allows for removal of dominated options and decomposition of long rows of pins into shorter rows --- into isolated single pins and pairs of pins, in fact --- and then all that remains is to see who wins on a sum of such positions.
+The key is to see that Left should always take an isolated single pin when she can; this allows for removal of dominated options and decomposition of long rows of pins into shorter rows --- into only isolated single pins and pairs of pins, in fact --- and then all that remains is to see who wins on a sum of such positions.
 This is easily done once it is shown that an isolated single pin and an isolated pair of adjacent pins `cancel' (that is, they are additive inverses).